-OUR HISTORY SOAR is a non profit organization dedicated to the welfare of our native birds-of-prey; founded in 1989 and incorporated in Illinois by George and Bernadette Richter - licensed Master falconers, rehabilitators, falcon breeders, raptor banders, and educators with decades of hands-on experience and knowledge.
+OUR HISTORY SOAR is an organization dedicated to the welfare of our native birds-of-prey; founded in 1989 by George and Bernadette Richter - licensed Master falconers, rehabilitators, falcon breeders, raptor banders, and educators with decades of hands-on experience and knowledge.

-SOAR'S PURPOSES ~to EDUCATE the public on the importance of raptors and habitat; ~to PROMOTE the scientific study of free-living raptors; ~to TRAIN raptor handlers, and help improve conditions for all raptors in captivity; ~to REHABILITATE ill, injured, and orphaned raptors and return them to the wild; ~to help RESOLVE human/raptor conflicts.
+SOAR'S PURPOSES ~to EDUCATE the public on the importance of raptors and habitat; ~to PROMOTE the scientific study of free-living raptors; ~to TRAIN raptor handlers, and help improve conditions for all raptors in captivity; ~to help RESOLVE human/raptor conflicts.

 CONSERVATION AND SPECIES RESTORATION 1985 to 1990, SOAR participated in the five-year CHICAGO PEREGRINE RELEASE Project.
 70 young falcons were released in and around Chicago to restock nature.
 This project, and others like it elsewhere, successfully helped restore peregrine populations.
-The falcon was removed from the federal endangered/threatened species list in 1999, and downlisted from endangered to threatened in Illinois in 2004.
+The falcon was removed from the federal endangered/threatened species list in 1999, and delisted in Illinois in 2014.
 Thanks to these restoration efforts, the Illinois Peregrine population has grown significantly (today's numbers exceed those before DDT).
-Given this, SOAR supports the Peregrine's removal from the Illinois Endangered/Threatened list.
-SOAR has been the preferred rehab facility for Chicagoland's peregrines.
+SOAR has been, and continues to be, the preferred rehabilitation facility for Chicagoland's peregrines.

 In 1991, SOAR Directors participated in a COOPER'S HAWK POPULATION STUDY in the Shawnee National Forest (IL), sponsored by the US Forestry Dept. and Southern Illinois University.
 The research was conducted to determine the breeding status of the Cooper's in Illinois.
 This species had been listed as "state-endangered" in the 70s, and was delisted by the Illinois Endangered Species Board in 1996 because research proved their numbers had increased dramatically.

 In 2008, SOAR began a partnership with Willowbrook Wildlife Center (Glen Ellyn) in a BARN OWL RESEARCH project which monitors and studies the movements of released owls using radio telemetry and satellite tracking.
-SOAR prepares the young Barn owls for release to the wild.
+SOAR prepared the young Barn owls for release to the wild.
 RESOLVING HUMAN/RAPTOR CONFLICTS From 1996 through 1999, SOAR developed the RAPTOR REMOVAL AND RELOCATION PROGRAM for O'Hare International Airport in Chicago.
 Large numbers of raptors congregated at the airport which threatened air safety.
 The US Dept. of Ag, Wildlife Services, at O'Hare contacted SOAR for management advice.
-SOAR live-trapped, banded, and released (off-site) over 300 raptors, conducted research to determine the relocation distance and direction to discourage their return to the airport, trained airport personnel, and rehabbed injured birds found on site.
+SOAR captured, banded, and released (off-site) over 300 raptors, conducted research to determine the relocation distance and direction to discourage their return to the airport, trained airport personnel, and rehabbed injured birds found on site.
 The FAA officially recognized SOAR's RRR project at the 1999 Bird Strike Conference in Washington D.C., and implemented it at other US airports.
 The project continues at O'Hare to this day.

 Some statistics from a US Dept. of Ag, Wildlife Services, Bird Strike Report - 1990 through 2005: 66,392 bird strikes reported to the FAA nation-wide 3,059 strikes in Illinois 13% involved raptors Of 3,510 raptors hit nation-wide; 1,112 American Kestrels 809 hawks (637 of those were Red-tails) 727 owls (304 of those were Barn owls) 540 vultures 105 Ospreys 87 Peregrines 71 Bald Eagles 59 others (harriers, kites, etc.) 51% were hit between July and October (bird fledging, and fall migration) 63% were hit during the day 59% hit during approach for landing (38% takeoff or climbing)